Razany98/SLAM-map-building-with-TurtleBot/README.md

-#### SLAM (simultaneous localization and mapping) is a technique used to create and build a map for a telecontrol of the robotics.
+#### SLAM (Simultaneous Localization and Mapping) is a technique used to create and build a map for a telecontrol of the robotics.

 In order to do that you need to download the turtlebot packages and follow some steps: